equinor/sdp-omnia/README.md

 Kured is a simple solution to the problem on rebooting nodes to enable security patches.
 If an update requires the node to restart, it creates a file that Kured looks for.
 If the file is there, Kured drains, restart, and then uncordons the given node.

+### VMs

+In the /arm-templates/classic folder you will find ARM templates for our VM's which not run in a separate subscription.
+These run apps which require on-prem connectivity to function.
+This separate subscription has stricter policies, so currently we cannot use a CI job to automatically update our templates.
+This will be valid until when service principals can use JiT access, and can do this via the CLI.

 ## Usage

 ### Prerequisite